RIB ANATOMY

 • Shape is broad and flat, angling surfaces upward and downward

-• Serves as a unique and important anatomical landmark in the thoracic cage
+• Serves as a unique and important anatomical landmark in your thoracic cage

 Scalene Tubercle

-• Small bony prominence on the inner border of the first rib
+• Small bony prominence on the inner border of your first rib

 • Marks the end of a ridge on the upper surface